GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 of [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
 You have cross-cutting concerns (this is, obviously, a technical term), such as logging or transaction management, that dangle from here and there, and pollute your code.
 Let's take them into a single place using [advices](https://en.wikipedia.org/wiki/Advice_(programming))
-(this is a technical term familiar to Lisp programmers), which will result in a better separation of concerns.
+(this is a technical term that may be familiar to Lispers), which will result in a better separation of concerns.
 Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting places where advices are applied) do not provide the same granularity as the direct use of cross-cutting concerns.